KPourgourides/UAVTrafficPy/README.md

 UAV-based traffic data in urban networks.
 It provides users with the ability to extract and visualize vehicle trajectories in various useful forms, calculate position-derivative quantities such as speeds and accelerations, calculate the cumulative distance travelled by vehicles as a function of time, identify network characteristics such as the number and spatial boundaries of lanes, calculate quantities that are useful for the calibration of car-following models, such as relative gaps and speed differences, and finally extract useful information regarding intersections, such as the duration of traffic light phases, and the length and dissipation time of queues.

 `UAVTrafficPy` was tested with Python >=3.12 on Windows.

+## Acknowledgments

+I would like to thank [KIOS Research & Innovation Center of Excellence](https://www.kios.ucy.ac.cy/) for funding my work through the [URANUS](https://uranus.ucy.ac.cy/) project, which received funding from the European Research Council (ERC) under the ERC Consolidator Grant scheme (Grant agreement No. 101088124).
+“URANUS” (Real-Time Urban Mobility Management via Intelligent UAV-based Sensing) focuses on real-time, dynamic, and intelligent sensing of vehicular and pedestrian traffic via Unmanned Aerial Vehicles (UAVs), and the use of the collected information for urban mobility management.

 ## Table of contents